 Using the proper tools can greatly help reduce tension and therefore aches and pains; while each art or craft has its own tools of the trade, all of them should be accompanied by proper eyewear and good lighting.

 Wearing proper full strength glasses (distance plus reading correction) is essential to help avoid eye strain.
 However, in addition to your glasses, many people find using some sort of magnification tool greatly reduces eye strain.
-Devices like CraftOptics enable artists to sit upright and maintain excellent posture while still seeing the fine details of their work.
+Devices like CraftOptics magnifying eyeglasses with light enable artists to sit upright and maintain excellent posture while still seeing the fine details of their work.

 Proper lighting is also critical to healthy artistry and crafting; it not only helps you avoid mistakes and accurately match colors, but it also helps you avoid painful eye strain and maintain proper posture.